YoulQey/Auto-Pvz2/README.md

 The runtime environment and libraries are listed in `requirements.txt`.
 Simply run `main.py`.

 # Features
+Window uses Qt5 and can display real-time prediction results, frame rate, grid status, card cooldown status, and more.
 Implemented features include automatic collection of sunlight and use of energy beans, automatic plant deployment, automatic tombstone consumption, accurate freezing with cabbage, sunflower replacement when sunlight is excessive, and more.

 Using proportional coordinates - resolution and window size are not limited, and resolution can be changed at any time during runtime.
 Demonstration resolution: `2534*1440` (limited to a 15.84:9 ratio).